 All bridge substructure and superstructure construction is complete.
-Remaining bridge work includes the grinding and grooving of deck surfaces on approximately half of the bridges.
-The construction of rip rap at bridge abutments throughout the project is nearly complete, with minor concrete work outstanding.
+Remaining bridge work includes the grinding and grooving of deck surfaces.
+The construction of rip rap at bridge abutments throughout the project is nearly complete, with minor concrete work ongoing at the Davis Branch Bridge.
+During the reporting period, the Contractor began painting structures starting with the concrete bridge rail.